Xilinx/VMC_Help/AIE/FFT_Stream/README.md

 * **None:** No saturation is performed and the value is truncated on the MSB side.
 * **Asymmetric:** Rounds an n-bit signed value in the range `-2^(n-1)` to `2^(n-1)-1`.
 * **Symmetric:** Rounds an n-bit signed value in the range `-2^(n-1)-1` to `2^(n-1)-1`.

+#### Use Widget for SSR Kernels
+This parameter is applicable to streaming and parallel (SSR>1) implementations of the FFT.
+These implementations require stream to window conversions on the hardware.

+When this parameter is disabled, stream to window conversion will occur within the FFT kernels themselves.

+When this parameter is enabled, stream to window conversion will occur on its own AI Engine tiles.
+This will improve performance at the expense of additional tiles being used.

 #### SSR